 How do I get placed on the Fantasy Contest Self-Exclusion list?

 You can sign up for the Fantasy Contest Self-Exclusion program by visiting PGCB’s website.
-Also, a person may have his or her own name placed on the Fantasy Contest Self-Exclusion list in person at one of the PGCB’s offices.
-Call 717-346-8300 for an appointment.
+Call 717-346-8300 or email email@example.com for more information.

 Can I place a family member with a gambling problem on the list?